MarkusBiggus/SonnenBackup/README.md

 ### Deltatimes
 Deltatimes are datetime.deltatime objects.  \
-Sensors prefixed with 'time_to' or 'time_since' are delatime objects.  \
+Sensors prefixed with 'time_' are delatime objects.  \
-Sensors prefixed with 'interval' are deltatimes presented as string format "D HH:MM:SS".  \
+Sensors prefixed with 'interval_' are deltatimes as string format "D HH:MM:SS".  \
-HASS has problems with delatime object sensors, so use the string format in things like LogBooks and anywhere deltatime object sensors don't work as expected.  \
+HASS has problems with delatime object sensors, so use the string format in things like LogBooks and anywhere deltatime object sensors don't work as expected, like template variables.  \
-Sensors with 'seconds_' prefix are the values used to create the deltatime objects.
+Sensors with 'seconds_' prefix are the values used to create the deltatime objects. \
+As a rule, 'time_to' is valid when charging & 'time_until' is valid when discharging. 'time_to_reserve' is valid when charging below reserve or discharging above reserve.

 ### led_state
 Sensor indicates the state of the status LED on the side of the battery.